BorjaHerce/BorjaHerce/README.md

 Herce, Borja.
 2017.
 Spanish time constructions with hacer: gradient judgments and corpus data so solve a syntactic conundrum.
 Belgian Journal of Linguistics 31.1: 272-298.

-2016	Why frequency and morphological irregularity are not independent variables in Spanish: A response to Fratini et al. (2014).
+Herce, Borja.
+2016.
+Why frequency and morphological irregularity are not independent variables in Spanish: A response to Fratini et al. (2014).
 Corpus Linguistics and Linguistic Theory 12.2: 389-406.

+## Unpublished work

+Herce, Borja.
+2020.
+A Typological approach to the Morphome.
+University of the Basque Country and University of Surrey.

+Herce, Borja.
+2015.
+The Synchrony and Diachrony of Deictic Time Adverbials: Spanish hacer+time in a cross-linguistic perspective.
+MA Thesis.
+University of the Basque Country.
+(Awarded honors distinction)

+Herce, Borja.
+2014.
+On the Grammaticalization of Reflexivity and Related Categories.
+BA Thesis.
+University of the Basque Country.
+(Awarded honors distinction)